Camino Stage 4 & 5 - Leon to Santiago

 In addition to the printed route notes, you will receive in your travel pack, you will also have access to our Macs Adventure App, allowing you to follow the route on richly detailed mapping on your smartphone.

-- 15 Nights accommodation in small rural hotels and hostels with en-suite W/C.
+- Accommodation in small rural hotels and hostels, twin/double rooms with en-suite W/C

 - Baggage Transfers